Master in Finance

 Asset managers and financial analysts must navigate volatile markets.
 Investment bankers find solutions for firms’ and nonprofits’ funding requirements.
 Central banks and governmental agencies may be directly involved in financial markets and oversee market regulation.
 The financial world of today demands expert knowledge with a global perspective – you should demand the same of your education.

-The Oulu Business School of the University of Oulu organises a two-year Master´s programme in Finance (MF) that will provide students with the skills and knowledge required by the various organisations that operate in the modern financial world.
-The next programme will start at the end of August 2014.
+The Oulu Business School of the University of Oulu organises a two-year Master's program in Finance (MF) that will provide students with the skills and knowledge required by the various organisations that operate in the modern financial world.

 The MF Program focuses on understanding the financial markets and financial market participants.
 Students will develop the skills necessary to analyze the interactions between the markets and participants.
 The program provides a strong foundation in the theoretical and empirical tools of modern finance.
 Topics covered include asset pricing, corporate finance, portfolio management and risk management.
 The approach is analytical and methodologically oriented.